-&lt;sup>46 Compare, Charles L. Black, The People and the Court: Judicial Review in a Democracy 108 (1960), and Alexander Bickel, The Least Dangerous Branch: The Supreme Court at the Bar of Politics 4-5 (2d. ed., Yale University Press 1986), with Sax, The Public Trust Doctrine in Natural Resource Law, supra note 1, at 559.
+44 Compare Charles L. Black, The People and the Court: Judicial Review in a Democracy 108 (1960), and Alexander Bickel, The Least Dangerous Branch: The Supreme Court at the Bar of Politics 4-5 (2d. ed., Yale University Press 1986), with Sax, The Public Trust Doctrine in Natural Resource Law, supra note 1, at 559.

-&lt;sup>47 Compare Sax, The Public Trust Doctrine in Natural Resource Law, supra note 1, at 559, with Black, The People and the Court: Judicial Review in a Democracy, supra note 36, at 179.
+45 Compare Sax, The Public Trust Doctrine in Natural Resource Law, supra note 1, at 559, with Black, The People and the Court: Judicial Review in a Democracy, supra note 44, at 179.

-proposition that democracy requires that all decisions on policy be made by public opinion from day to day, or even by those departments that are most responsive to public opinion. $^{48}$
+public opinion from day to day, or even by those departments that are most responsive to public opinion.
+46

-This is certainly true in constitutional cases, according to Professor Black, and the analysis advanced by Professor Sax suggests that the public trust doctrine is a species of constitutional law.
+This is certainly true in constitutional cases, according to Professor Black, and the analysis advanced by Professor Sax suggests that the public trust doctrine is a species of constitutional law.47

 If the public trust doctrine is in some sense part of our constitutional tradition, then the state has an obligation to create a mechanism for attending to that duty.
 Environmental law is the structural expression of this obligation.
 The exact method for protecting those natural resources that are part of the inalienable assets of the public is within the legislative domain, but the courts have a specific and important role to play in superintending that duty's actual fulfillment.
-The claim that some issues are not justiciable is not tenable.
+The claim that some issues are not justiciable is untenable.
+49

 Professor Sax notes that the reluctance to intervene in the administrative process is a common default position, but he provides a test for courts to apply to ensure that the resources that are endowed with the public interest are protected.
 Because the "fundamental function of courts in the public trust area is one of democratization," the court must inquire, at a minimum, whether the processes that produced a particular administrative or legislative outcome are a function of political imbalance.
 As he painstakingly demonstrates, the question of political imbalance is not one that merely reflects any particular judge's preference; it requires a searching inquiry into the process that produced the decision, and consideration of whether the public had an adequate opportunity to have its interest represented.
 This can also include an inquiry into the appropriate decisional authority.
-The proper constituency to make a decision is thus part of the review, and the remedy can include a movement from one level of decision making to another.
-Professor Sax also suggests a remedy that has come to be described as a "legislative"
+The proper constituency to make a decision is thus part of the review, and the remedy can include a movement from one level of

-&lt;sup>48 Black, The People and the Court: Judicial Review in a Democracy, supra note 36, at 179.
+$^{^{46}\,}$ Black, The People and the Court: Judicial Review in a Democracy, supra note 44, at 179.